 Some landlords will be willing to move you into larger or smaller spaces during your lease, but others may not be able to accommodate or consider this.
-It is important that your lease gives you the flexibility you need to grow your business, as, once it is signed, it is much harder to change.
+It’s important that your lease gives you the flexibility you need to grow your business because it would be much harder to change once it’s signed.
 If you have concerns about the size of your premises, it is always advisable to speak to your landlord in the first instance to see what they may be able to do to help.

 Our Smart Lease

 Our Smart Lease makes it easy for you to rent an industrial unit as we have simplified the legal process and sped up the leasing journey.
 With just one simple contract and straightforward terms, you can rent a perfect industrial unit in one week.
 Managing cash flows is also made effortless with our transparent letting process – fixed rent prices, no hidden costs, and all external maintenance costs are fixed for the term of your lease.